 The first things we saw after the search bar were “Popular Drinks”, “Special Offers” and then “Trending searches” which included links to Father’s Day and Cocktails.
 These were clearly the most important things.

 However, price also jumped out as important.
-Look at the large font size for example (an example of priming as per our article on design psychology last week) and note that four out of the six products have visible price discounts.
+Look at the large font size, for example (an example of priming – see our design psychology article) and note that 4 out of 6 products have visible price discounts.
 Good deals feel like an important thing at Liquorland.

 Liquorland - Where did they put …?

 Search, we already covered, and the basket is top right where you’d expect.

 There’s a store selector which popped out in a side menu.
 But we could only select a store location with click and collect.
 We assume deliveries come from a warehouse and not from stores.